 How to use your own language/spellings for region names

 Let's say you are making a choropleth world map, and you want everything – title, labels, tooltips, and attribution – to be entirely in your native language.
 Good news!
-It is possible to create maps in whatever language you want since all of the text elements in the maps are fully customizable.
+It is possible to create maps in whatever language you want.
+All of the text elements in the maps are fully customizable.

 - a second that contains the name of the regions in the language in which you want them to appear on the map.

 In the example below, the uploaded data has a 'Name' column (left) for the English names of the countries and a 'Spanish Name' column (right) for the Spanish names of the countries.
 The dataset is matched on the 'Name' column since the country names provided by Datawrapper are in English.

-The end result is that you have full control over which language the map labels, tooltips, title, and attribution text appear in.
+Congrats!
+You now got a translated chart, with full control over which language the map labels, tooltips, title, and attribution text appear in.